 - Hyposplenism in coeliac disease.

-For more information about these specialisations, contact Senior Project Officer– Meredith Bickley
+For more information about these specialisations, contact [email protected]

 The selection committee will base its assessment on the application form, applicant career aspiration, CV and referee reports.

-- A letter of application no longer than 500 words explaining why the applicant wants to pursue PhD training through the MACH-Track, to include broad areas of research interest;
+- A letter of application no longer than 500 words explaining why the applicant wants to pursue PhD training through the MACH-Track; NB it is not necessary to express interest in any particular PhD project, but it would help if “all-comer” applicants could identify a general area of interest such as ‘cancer research’, ‘big data’, ‘clinical trials’, ‘stroke rehabilitation’ or any other broad area of research interest;

-- Brief details of the candidate’s vocational training program, with dates and location of each attachment; proposed end date; and details of the relevant College training committee including email contact for the lead College administrator;
+- A) FOR DOCTORS, brief details of the candidate’s vocational training program, with dates and location of each attachment; proposed end date; and details of the relevant College training committee including email contact for the lead College administrator;

-- Full CV, to include details of any research experience and how findings were reported or disseminated (e.g. abstract presentation at meeting);
+- Full CV, to include brief details of any research projects undertaken, with details as to how these were disseminated (report for supervisors, abstract presentation at meeting, publication, etc).

 - A brief letter of support from an academic referee able to comment on the candidate’s potential for completing a PhD;

-- A brief letter from the candidate’s current clinical training supervisor confirming that the candidate is making satisfactory progress in vocational training and stating support for the candidate seeking flexibility in clinical training, if appointed.
+- A brief letter from the candidate’s current clinical career development supervisor confirming that the candidate is making satisfactory progress in clinical training and stating support for the candidate seeking flexibility in clinical training if appointed.

 Candidates short-listed for interview will be informed generally at the end of August.